rcgsheffield/sheffield_hpc/hpc/installing-software.rst

 Using modules to make software executables available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+‘Environment Modules’ are the mechanism by which much of the software is made available to the users of the Bessemer and ShARC clusters.
+You are able to load and unload modules which make specific configurations of software available in a structured way.

+They do this by adding and removing software to the the ``PATH`` and ``LD_LIBRARY_PATH`` environment variables as well as set any additional required environment varibles, configuration or license files using the ``module load`` or  ``module unload`` functionality.

-Module files are written in TCL, please have a look at some of our modules in /usr/local/modulefiles/ to get an idea of what these should look like.
+Module files are written in TCL, please have a look at some of our modules in ``/usr/local/modulefiles/`` to get an idea of what these should look like.

 .. hint::

-    If wanting to use the :ref:`modules system <software_installs_modules>` with personal module files you can add a directory called modules to your home directory ``mkdir $HOME/modules`` and populate this with your own module files.
+    If you wish to use the :ref:`modules system <software_installs_modules>` with personal module files you can add a directory called modules to your home directory ``mkdir $HOME/modules`` and populate this with your own module files.

     To make these available automatically you can then add the ``module use $HOME/modules`` command to your ``.bashrc`` file.

+Further detail on the environment modules system in use on the clusters can be found on the :ref:`modules page <env_modules>`.

 .. raw:: html